How To Get A PR In New Zealand?

 • New Zealand Work Visa – The applicant can apply for this visa if they are interested in working in New Zealand.
 However, in most cases, the visa gets approved only if there is a job offer for the application.

 • New Zealand Resident Visa – This visa allows you to do pretty much anything like a New Zealand native.
-One can get a job, choose not to and even stay in New Zealand for as long as one wants.
+One can get a job, choose not to, and even stay in New Zealand for as long as one wants.

-Obtaining PR Visa In New Zealand
+Obtaining a PR Visa In New Zealand

 • Skilled Migrant Category Resident Visa – individuals who have the skills to contribute to the economic growth of New Zealand are invited to apply for this visa.
-However, before the invitation is given, applicants must send an Expression of Interest (EOI) explaining one’s employment, work experience and qualifications.
+However, before the invitation is given, applicants must send an Expression of Interest (EOI) explaining their employment, work experience and qualifications.
 The Expression of Interest is successful; the applicant will be offered an opportunity to apply to live and work in New Zealand indefinitely.
 The applicant can include their partner and dependent children under the age of 24 in their application.

 • Partner Of A New Zealander Resident Visa – Applicants can apply for this visa if their partner is a citizen/resident of New Zealand.
-After being granted the residence, the applicants can live, work and study in New Zealand for an indefinite period.
-The applicant can also include the dependent children aged 24 and under in the application.
+After being granted residence, the applicants can live, work and study in New Zealand for an indefinite period.
+The applicant can also include dependent children aged 24 and under in the application.

-• Long Term Skill Shortage List Work Visa – Applicants will be eligible to apply under this visa only if they have the specified work experience, qualification and occupational registration to work under the Long term skill shortage list.
+• Long-Term Skill Shortage List Work Visa – Applicants will be eligible to apply under this visa only if they have the specified work experience, qualification and occupational registration to work under the Long term skill shortage list.
 Additionally, they are required to have an offer to work in that occupation.
 Continued working in New Zealand for a period of 2 years makes the applicant eligible to apply for the visa.

-• Permanent Residence Visa – if the applicant has a New Zealand residence visa and has been living in New Zealand for 2 years or more may be eligible for a permanent residents visa.
-A PR visa will enable the applicants to travel to and from New Zealand any time they like.
+• Permanent Residence Visa – if the applicant has a New Zealand residence visa and has been living in New Zealand for 2 years or more may be eligible for a permanent resident visa.
+A PR visa will enable the applicants to travel to and from New Zealand at any time they like.

 • Entrepreneur Work Visa – applicants who want to carry out their own business in New Zealand may apply for this visa.
 For this, the applicants will have to provide the following: